tomato-user2/AIS/4_Presentation/steps.md

     - As I kind of reached a dead end with the earlier approaches and could not reliably say that the data is processed the right way / a meaningful way, I try a new approach from scratch.
 It has around the same results, but more even distribution of false pos/neg
     - also put the filtering out of columns and the subtraction of the initial course in the preprocessing process for better control
     - ran baseline model again with current configuration of dataset and it got same results as the NN with aggregated values, so either I manage to get some good results out of a Deep Learning model with every timestep considered or I can abandon that (Deep Learning with the aggregated features is definitely overkill)
+    - experimented with image recognition instead (first result not so good, 0,75)
+    - When looking at the images i noticed fishing vessels having high speed and straight course i have to check if maybe those are wrong datasets.
+Notice that high speeds were present about one hundred knots have to check that too.
+Maybe with a refined dataset i can achieve better results.

 8. **Results**: Present the results in a clear and easy-to-understand format.
 Use tables, charts, or any other visual aids that you find appropriate.